-Senior Consultant at Naomi Korn Associates, Alex Bromley, gives his views
+Senior Consultant at Naomi Korn Associates, Debbie McDonnell, gives her views

 © Naomi Korn Associates, 2019.
 Some Rights Reserved.
 The information here is licensed for use under a Creative Commons Attribution Share Alike Licence (CC BY SA)